Who knew that trash could have such an impact on beginning readers? I certainly didn’t at 27 years old, in my third year teaching.

 Is that garbage on my bulletin board?

-When I still a fairly new teacher, I returned from my first maternity leave six weeks into the school year.
+I returned from my first maternity leave six weeks into the school year.
 A seasoned teacher had covered my leave, so I was quite surprised at the state of one of my bulletin boards.
 At first glance, it looked like it was filled with garbage!
 Cups, napkins, wrappers and containers from fast food restaurants; flyers, newspaper and magazine ads took up most of the space.
 And then my eyes caught the title in the middle of the board.
 Look what we can read.
 Thank you Mrs. Coo.
 Those kids, and every child I have taught since that time, knew they were readers before they had ever had a worry in their heads about sight words, reading levels or report cards.

 The magic of believing